ericsson-iap/python-sample-app/README.md

 Replace `<PYTHON_IMAGE_NAME>` in the Dockerfile with a slim Python base image.
 Refer to: [Python on Docker™ Hub](https://hub.docker.com/_/python)

+Extract the downloaded sample App package.
+Using a command line tool, go inside the extracted eric-oss-hello-world-python-app-<VERSION> directory.

 Run the following command to build the image.

 ```bash